Towards Stability of Parameter-Free Optimization: Experiments

-The existing criteria for evaluating parameter-free approaches include convergence speed (E.g., loss curve) and solution quality (E.g., test accuracy), which are common in classical optimizer designs~\cite{kingma2014adam, liu2023sophia} and parameter-free optimizer designs~\cite{ivgi2023dog, defazio2023learning, khaled2023dowg, mishchenko2023prodigy}.
-A good parameter-free optimizer consistently performs well across various optimization tasks, which is not covered by these criteria.
-We hereby introduce a novel criterion, \textit{reliability}, to assess parameter-free optimizers.
+Traditional evaluation criteria for parameter-free optimizers primarily focus on convergence speed (e.g., loss curves) and solution quality (e.g., test accuracy comparison) for each task from a set of optimization tasks.
+These metrics are standard in both classical optimizer studies~\citep{kingma2014adam, liu2023sophia} and recent parameter-free approaches~\citep{ivgi2023dog, defazio2023learning, khaled2023dowg, mishchenko2023prodigy}.
+However, these criteria overlook a key aspect of parameter-free optimizers—their ability to consistently perform well across a wide range of tasks.
+To address this gap, we introduce a novel metric called reliability, designed to more comprehensively assess the effectiveness of parameter-free optimizers.

-Following, we formally introduce the definition of reliability to illustrate how to systematically evaluate the adaptability of a parameter-free training method to diverse optimization tasks, which is hard to achieve by observing the performance of single or independent tasks.
+We begin by categorizing all conducted optimization tasks based on the baseline Adam optimizer with different learning rates: Adam(1e-2), Adam(1e-3), Adam(1e-4), and Adam(1e-5).
+This classification is supported by both practical and theoretical considerations: \begin{itemize} \item \textit{Practical intuition:} Adam with varying learning rates is the de facto baseline for most optimization tasks. \item \textit{Theoretical intuition:} Many theoretical frameworks demonstrate that a fixed optimization method with a tunable learning rate can adapt to a wide variety of functions and gradient oracle settings. \end{itemize} Based on this setup, we formally define the reliability metric as follows: \begin{definition}[Reliability] Let $\mathcal{G}=\{10^{-2},10^{-3},10^{-4},10^{-5}\}$ be the evaluated Adam learning-rate grid.
+For each task $i$, let $P_i(M)$ denote the mean performance of method $M$ over three seeds, and let $P_i^\star=\max_{\eta\in\mathcal{G}}P_i(\operatorname{Adam}(\eta))$.
+We assign task $i$ to the group $\mathcal{T}_{\eta}$ corresponding to its best-performing Adam learning rate.
+For a tolerance $\delta$ measured in absolute performance points, reliability is

-\begin{definition}[Reliability] Given a set of optimization tasks, we initially group all the conducted optimization tasks into four categories based on the optimizers among Adam(1e-2), Adam(1e-3), Adam(1e-4), and Adam(1e-5), whichever yields the best performance measure, such as test accuracy.
-Reliability is calculated by averaging the practical ratio in each category, where the ratio is the statistical information about specific parameter-free optimizers achieving less than a 5\% performance drop compared to the corresponding best Adam on all tasks in that category. \end{definition}
+Thus, reliability is the macro-average of the four group-wise success rates rather than the fraction of all individual tasks.
+We use $\delta=5$ points as the main setting and also report results for $\delta\in\{1,10\}$. \end{definition}